Scientific Focus

 Advanced Training

-Routine technologies and tools used by the Snyder lab include hyperspectral fluorescent microscopy, whole-organ imaging, genetic engineering, stem cell biology, mouse models, bioinformatics, scRNAseq, and lineage tracing.
-The Snyder lab has their own 7-laser, hyperspectral, laser scanning confocal for imaging all day and all night.
+Routine technologies and tools used by the Snyder lab include hyperspectral fluorescent microscopy, whole-organ imaging, genetic engineering, stem cell biology, mouse models, bioinformatics, scRNAseq, lineage tracing, and spatial transcriptomics.
+The Snyder lab has hyperspectral confocal imaging, hyperspectral high-content live imaging, and fluorescent dissecting microscopes.

 Contact Us